arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 same registrant.

-Note that depending on registry policy, the variant domain may e.g. share name servers with the primary domain.
-This implies that the set of elements required/permitted for a variant domain may differ from that of a primary domain or a normal domain.
+Note that depending on registry policy, the variant domain may e.g. share name servers with the Primary Domain.
+This implies that the set of elements required/permitted for a variant domain may differ from that of a Primary Domain or a normal domain.

-TODO update XML that shows the primary domain specified
+__TODO__: update XML that shows the primary domain specified

+__TODO__: specify creating a primary domain from an exempted domain without other exempted domains

-When an EPP client wishes to turn an exempted domain into a primary domain, it issues an &lt;update&gt; command including the list of variant domains, which the EPP client thereby asserts belong to the same registrant.
+When an EPP client wishes to convert an exempted domain into a Primary Domain and convert other exempted domains eligible to be members of its variant group to be allocated domains, it issues an &lt;update&gt;
+command including both the Primary Domain and separately the list of exempted domains, which the EPP client thereby asserts belong to the same registrant.

-TODO update XML that shows the list of variant domains specified
+__TODO__: update XML that shows the list of variant domains specified

 # EPP &lt;delete&gt; command

-The EPP &lt;delete&gt; command is extended with one new task: Deleting the primary domain deletes all allocated variant groups along with the primary domain.

-Deleting a variant group other than the primary deletes just that domain.
+If a variant-agnostic client issues a &lt;delete&gt; command there is no change from the standard functionality.

+If a variant-aware client issues a &lt;delete&gt; command, the command is extended to REQUIRE the client to include an extension indicating the Primary Domain of the domain being deleted, which the client thereby asserts that both domains belong to the same registrant.
+If a Primary Domain is being deleted then the same domain name MUST be specifed in the extension.

+If a Primary Domain is to be deleted, the &lt;delete&gt; command is extended with the following additional requirements:

+* If the Primary Domain is part of variant group in a Variant TLD, then all variant domains in the variant group of that Variant TLD MUST be deleted along with the Primary Domain.
+The response MUST include a list of all the allocated domains in the variant group that were deleted.

+* If the Primary Domain is part of a variant group in the Primary TLD, then all variant domains all variant groups in all Variant TLDs MUST be deleted along with the variant group of the Primary Domain in the Primary TLD.
+The response MUST include a list of all the allocated domains in all variant groups that were deleted.

+__TODO__: xml example

 # EPP renew command